MMosley502/LEGUP/Short-Truth-Table-Tutorial.md

 # Short Truth table
-Short Truth table is a
+Short Truth table is a visual representation of logic expressions that you need to assign values for

 Red means the block represents "false", and green means the block represents "True"